sunfounder/newton-lab-kit/docs/source/pyproject/py_fade.rst

 PWM is a powerful technique for controlling devices that require analog-like inputs using digital outputs.
 Understanding PWM opens up possibilities for more complex projects like motor control, audio signal generation, and more.

-By mastering the basics of PWM on the Raspberry Pi Pico, you're well on your way to creating more advanced electronics projects.
+By mastering the basics of PWM on the Raspberry Pi Pico 2, you're well on your way to creating more advanced electronics projects.

 **References**